danielecook/Awesome-Bioinformatics/README.md

 * [A farewell to bioinformatics](http://madhadron.com/posts/2012-03-26-a-farewell-to-bioinformatics.html) - A critical view of the state of bioinformatics.
 * [A Series of Interviews with Notable Bioinformaticians](http://www.acgt.me/blog/2014/3/25/101-questions-a-new-series-of-interviews-with-notable-bioinformaticians) - Dr. Keith Bradnam "thought it might be instructive to ask a simple series of questions to a bunch of notable bioinformaticians to assess their feelings on the current state of bioinformatics research, and maybe get any tips they have about what has been useful to their bioinformatics careers."
 * [Learning Resources Index](https://gitlab.com/genomic/learning-resources) - [Adrián E. Salatino's](https://gitlab.com/u/Adrianzo) attempt at consolidating useful links and resources he has found helpful in his graduate career, ranging from (but not limited to) programming help, bioinformatics software, and even blogs to follow.
+* [Rosalind](http://rosalind.info/) - Rosalind is a platform for learning bioinformatics through problem solving.

 ### Sequencing